İctimai Television: Organisation

-The channel is operated by the Public Television and Radio Broadcasting Company (İctimai Televiziya və Radio Yayımları Şirkəti), which consists of a nine member council whose members are approved by the President of Azerbaijan and a director general elected by the council and also approved by the President.
+The channel is operated by the Public Television and Radio Broadcasting Company (İctimai Televiziya və Radio Yayımları Şirkəti), which consists of a nine-member council whose members are approved by the President of Azerbaijan and a director general elected by the council and also approved by the President.

 The company also operates the İctimai Radio public radio station, which commenced broadcasting on 10 January 2006.
-This arrangement, together with continued state financing, has been subject to criticism by non-governmental organizations on the grounds that the channel may be too closely connected to the government to be fully independent and unbiased.
+This arrangement, together with continued state financing, has been subject to criticism by non-governmental organizations because the channel may be too closely connected to the government to be fully independent and unbiased.

 Programming

 İTV became a member of the European Broadcasting Union on 5 July 2007, allowing it to take part in events such as the Eurovision Song Contest, which it entered for the first time in 2008.
-Following Azerbaijan’s win in the Eurovision Song Contest 2011, İTV hosted the competition of 2012 in Baku.
+Following Azerbaijan's win in the Eurovision Song Contest 2011, İTV hosted the competition of 2012 in Baku.